rosell-dk/webp-convert-filemanager/README.md

 # WebP Convert filemanager
 Front end for converting images to webp.

+Best described with a couple of screenshots:

+## File Properties
+![File Properties](https://raw.githubusercontent.com/rosell-dk/webp-convert-filemanager/master/docs/wcfm-screenshot1.png)

+## Conversion Options
+![Conversion options](https://raw.githubusercontent.com/rosell-dk/webp-convert-filemanager/master/docs/wcfm-screenshot2.png)

 This front-end of course requires a backend.
 The API is subject to heavy change and is not documented yet.
 To see it in live action, you can however try the WebP Express plugin for Wordpress (available from release 0.21.0).

-Screenshots:
-![File Properties](https://raw.githubusercontent.com/rosell-dk/webp-convert-filemanager/master/docs/wcfm-screenshot1.png)
-![Conversion options](https://raw.githubusercontent.com/rosell-dk/webp-convert-filemanager/master/docs/wcfm-screenshot2.png)